Class modifiers

 interface

-#To define an interface, use the interface
+To define an interface, use the

-modifier.
-Libraries outside of the interface's own defining library can implement the interface, but not extend it.
-This guarantees:
+Libraries outside of the interface's own defining library can

-- When one of the class's instance methods calls another instance method on
+When one of the class's instance methods calls

 this

 , it will always invoke a known implementation of the method from the same library. - Other libraries can't override methods that the interface class's own methods might later call in unexpected ways.
-This reduces the fragile base class problem.
+This reduces the fragile base class problem .

 interface class Vehicle {